This policy and the associated procedure set out Thrive Homes’ approach to tackling anti-social behaviour (ASB).

-Where the behaviour is deemed not to be ASB, advice will be given to enable self-resolution.
-If we continue to receive repeated reports of non ASB, we will refer the customer back to the original advice given.
-No further investigation will take place.
+Where the behaviour is deemed not to be ASB, advice will be given to enable self-resolution and managed outside of the ASB policy.
+If we continue to receive repeated reports of non ASB, we will refer the customer back to the original advice given and signpost the customer to support services where appropriate.

-To effectively prevent and tackle ASB, harassment and hate crimes we will:
+To effectively tackle and deter ASB, harassment and hate incidents or crimes we will:

-- demonstrate leadership, accountability and commitment in working with statutory partners to tackle ASB so that we all fulfil our respective responsibilities and give a clear message to everyone that we take ASB seriously.
+- demonstrate leadership, accountability and commitment in working with statutory partners, such as the police and local authority, to tackle and deter ASB and hate crime so that we all fulfil our respective responsibilities and give a clear message to everyone that we take ASB and hate crime seriously.